akuklev/LiterateKotlin/README.md

   someLenghtyComputation()
 ```

-The IDE should properly display rich output of `@run`-blocks: visual, animated, maybe interactive.
-Wait, have we reinvented Kotlin-notebooks?
+The IDE should properly display rich output of `@run`-blocks (visual, animated, interactive), erasing the boundary between interactive literate programming and Jupyter-like notebooks.

 ## Compliance with mathematical notation